fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 -   Convolutional layers.
 -   Padding.
 -   Pooling.
 -   Regularization to prevent overfitting.
 -   Momentum-based optimization.
 -   Batch normalization.
 -   Advanced architectures for computer vision beyond classification.
 -   A note on libraries.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Notebooks are ready to run.
+All packages and datasets have been installed.
+There is no requirement for any setup.

+**Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+Password for jupyterLab : `1234`

+All Notebooks are present in `work/machine-learning-for-finance` folder.

 Before we start, let\'s have a look at all the different libraries we will be using in this lab:

 - **Keras**: A high-level neural network library and an interface to TensorFlow.
 - **TensorFlow**: A dataflow programming and machine learning library that we use for GPU-accelerated computation.
 - **Scikit-learn**: A popular machine learning library with implementation of many classic algorithms as well as evaluation tools.
 - **OpenCV**: An image processing library that can be used for rule-based augmentation
 - **NumPy**: A library for handling matrices in Python.
 - **Seaborn**: A plotting library.
 - **tqdm**: A tool to monitor the progress of Python programs.